Lafayette Morehouse: Criticisms and controversies

 More University was criticized for not having the faculty and facilities of a conventional university.
 According to a 1994 article in Heterodoxy magazine, the choice of faculty was criticized as being too insular.
-An article in The New York Times stated that Morehouse had neither a campus nor a library.
-The article also described the degrees as "worthless" and listed the school along with correspondence courses, with the implication that the university was a diploma mill.
+The organization was also accused of being a diploma mill.
+More University was forced to shut down in 1997.

 One widely cited criticism of Victor Baranco and the Morehouse community was in David Felton's book Mindfuckers.
 The section on Baranco was repackaged from two Rolling Stone magazine articles, and the principal allegation was that he profited excessively by having group members pay to live in houses while renovating them.
-It was reported that Jann Wenner, the editor of Rolling Stone, said the material on Baranco was written to personally attack Baranco.
-(Note: [Jann Wenner,] in an Oedipal rage...attacked Baranco in the only way he knew how: He assigned writer Robin Green, his resident assassin, to profile him [Baranco] in Rolling Stone and "really expose him for the hustler he was." – in Sticky Fingers: The Life and Times of Jann Wenner by Joe Hagan.)
-These allegations against Baranco have not been repeated since 1972.